-• User interface: Only a safety system compatible user interface can be used.
-See the technical data sheet for user interface compatibility (e.g. BRC1H52\)
+- User interface: Only a safety system compatible remote controller can be used.
+See technical data sheet for remote controller compatibility (e.g. BRC1H52\) - Decoration panel: Standard, self-cleaning or design

-Note: The user interface will generate a visible and audible warning in case of refrigerant leakage detection.
-E.g., BRC1H52\ user interfaces can generate an alarm of 65 dB (sound pressure, measured at a distance of 1 m from the alarm).
-Sound data is available in the technical data sheet of the user interface.
+Note: The user interface will generate a visible and audible warning sign in case of refrigerant leakage detection.
+E.g. the BRC1H52\ remote controllers can generate an alarm of 65 dB (sound pressure, measured at 1 m distance of the alarm).
+Sound data is available in the technical data sheet of the remote controller.
 The alarm should always be 15 dB louder than the background noise of the room.
-In case of higher background noise we recommend connecting an external alarm (field supply) to the optional output PCB of the indoor unit.
-This field supplied alarm must be mounted in every room where an indoor unit is installed.
+In case of higher background noise we recommend to use an external alarm (field supply) to connect to the optional output PCB of the indoor unit.
+This field supply alarm has to be mounted in every room where an indoor unit is installed.

-Each indoor unit has to be connected to a separate user interface.
+• Each indoor unit has to be connected to a separate user interface.
 Only a safety system compatible remote controller can be used as the user interface.
 See technical data sheet for remote controller compatibility (e.g. BRC1H52/82\).

-- The user interface has to be put in the same room as the indoor unit.
-For details, please refer to the installation and operation manual of the user interface. - Optional output PCB (to provide output for external device): The PCB will trigger the external alarm in case of leak detection, sensor failure or when the sensor is disconnected.
+The user interface has to be put in the same room as the indoor unit.
+For details, please refer to the installation and operation manual of the user interface.

+- Optional output PCB (to provide output for external device): The PCB will trigger the external alarm in case of leak detection, sensor failure or when the sensor is disconnected.
 For the exact model name, see the option list of the indoor unit.
-For more information about this option, refer to the installation manual of the optional output PCB.
+For more information about this option, refer to the installation manual of the optional output PCB. - An additional Installation box for the optional output PCB is required; see the option list of the indoor unit.
+For installation of the installation box, refer to the manual of the installation box.
+The wiring between the main PCB and the optional output PCB must be led together with the transmission cable; never use the same route as for the power supply cable.
+See "18.2 To connect the electrical wiring to the indoor unit" [> 67].